Simple Meditation Techniques for Beginners

 Note:

-- If experiencing your breath is difficult, you may mentally say “breathing in” and “breathing out.” while experiencing breathing.
+• If the above practice is difficult, try mentally say “breathing in” and “breathing out.” while breathing.
 Learn more: Training Wheels

 General Guideline for Beginners

-- Review: writing down or sharing your practice experience with others. (e.g. how you did and what you learned.)
+• Review: writing down or sharing your practice experience with others. (e.g. how you did and what you learned about yourself.)

 Common Mistakes

-Practice incorrectly.
-Doing instead of being (reacting instead of responding), e.g. thinking about breath rather than being aware of it; trying to stop thoughts or to block sounds instead of being aware of them.
-No daily practice, unaware of obstacles, unrealistic expectations, forcing breath, just imagining, just trying to feel good, incorrect posture, having no purpose (not knowing why meditating), having no mentor or guiding teacher, making no progress, learning nothing new from meditation.
+Practice incorrectly, reacting instead of responding (doing instead of being, e.g. thinking about breath rather than being aware of it, trying to stop thoughts or to block sounds instead of being aware of them), no daily practice, unaware of obstacles, unrealistic expectations, forcing breath, just imagining, just trying to feel good, incorrect posture, having no purpose (not knowing why meditating), having no mentor or guiding teacher, making no progress, learning nothing new from meditation.